Developing Your Own Thinking and Mindset Versus Your Parents (2024)

 If your behavior and choices are coming from your thought process, then you can rightfully claim credit for the wins, and bear the brunt of the losses rather than blaming your parents.

-It is a question that many people usually ask regarding the development of their mindset:
+It is a question that many people usually ask regarding the development of their mindset – so I have mentioned steps for developing your own thinking and mindset versus parents.

 The first step contains the identification of parents’ perspectives that they have imposed on you, for example political, social, financial, religious or spiritual, relationship, parenting, or any other facet.
 Then critically evaluate whether the identified views are still yours or not.